rrthomas/mit/README.md

 This package comprises the definition of the SMite virtual machine and an implementation in ISO C99 using POSIX APIs.
 Detailed documentation is in the `doc` directory; installation instructions follow.
+Maintainers should read `HACKING.md`.

 The package is distributed under the GNU Public License version 3, or, at your option, any later version.